sC#rambled - Computers & Other Gadgets

 Roland JV-90

 Prior to the Clavinova, this was my only piano.
 Well, I guess the girls probably have a dozen keyboard toys between the two of them, but they don't count.
 It's the same one my sister had when I stayed with them in high school for a summer.
 At the time, she was leading the worship band for her church, and this is an excellent performance keyboard.
 It's small enough to be portable, has lots of expandability options, and most importantly, is very easy to control / switch between patches during a live performance.
 You even get a mini-mixing console to adjust levels!
-My two biggest complaints are that it doesn't have a very good 'piano' sound (though MIDIed Grand is a decent pop alternative), and it's 28-voice polyphony is VERY low, especially when some voices use up to 4 samples per note.
+My two biggest complaints are that it doesn't have a very good 'piano' sound (though MIDIed Grand is a decent pop alternative), and its 28-voice polyphony is VERY low, especially when some voices use up to 4 samples per note.
 I also never really liked having the sound come out of a big amp (which is starting to get old and flaky), and I didn't have the space or money to set up nice studio speakers for it.
 I do, however, like the rest of the sounds, including an expansion board I got with the thing, and I still use it from time to time at my church when I want something more than a plain piano (the ALESIS we have is terrible at switching patches!).

 Portable Electronics